Kossit73/PharmaFinancial/README.md

    4. Sensitivity, scenario ("IFs"), and Monte Carlo analyses.
    5. Break-even and payback visualisations.

-   Use the sidebar to upload an alternative JSON assumptions file or download the bundled defaults.
+   Use the sidebar to upload an alternative JSON assumptions file or generate a consolidated report.
+   The **Report Download** dropdown exports the Key Metrics dashboard through the Monte Carlo simulation tab as a single PDF, Word, Excel, CSV, or JSON document.
+PDF and Word exports require the optional `fpdf` and `python-docx` packages respectively;
+   install them alongside the default requirements to enable those formats.

 ## Customising Assumptions